 CASA of Terrebonne entered into a commercial lease for its office space on August 2, 2018.
 The terms are for ten years beginning August 1, 2018 and ending July 31, 2028 (primary term).
 This lease secured office space for the administrative office.
-Rent is \$2,000 monthly, payable on the first of the month.
+Rent was \$2,000 monthly, payable on the first of the month.
+On March 31, 2023, the agreement was amended to increase the monthly rent to \$2,500.
 CASA of Terrebonne is responsible for utilities and certain building maintenance expense.

 The lessor has granted CASA of Terrebonne the exclusive option to purchase the property at any point within the primary term for the outstanding balance due on the mortgage loan at the time of said purchase.
+It is management's intention to purchase the property at the end of the lease agreement.
+Management has determined this lease to be a financing right-of-use asset with an imputed interest rate of 6%.
+At June 30, 2023, the remaining financing lease liability for this agreement was \$133,558.